CounterChicken/PwnagotchiCharacterPlugin/README.md

    After a reboot, the new face and voice should be active.

 ## Notes

 This setup works for all character plugins that follow the same structure.
-You can create your own characters by providing a plugin file and a matching folder with images and voice files.
+You can create your own character by providing a plugin file and a matching folder with images and a voice file.
+To create your own plugin file, copy one of the existing ones and adjust the directory and Names accordingly.

 ## Alternative Usage Without This Plugin